-Recently, my debut novel, Can You See Anything Now? won Christianity Today's best fiction of 2018, and right now I'm wrapping up the 18 draft (it's never perfect) of Notes on Orion, a memoir about me, heroin, and our son’s overdose.
+Recently, my debut novel, Can You See Anything Now? won Christianity Today's best fiction of 2018, and A Prayer for Orion, a memoir about my son’s heroin overdose, will hit the shelves in October.

 I live in West Chester, PA with my writer-philosopher-preacher husband, and we have three adult children who are more awesome than everyone else in the world.
 We pray for them every night.